 - 7.13 Crashes with Police Cars

-1. Who is responsible in a Colorado car accident?
+1. Who is responsible for a Colorado car accident?

-To determine who is responsible in a Colorado vehicle collision, most cases are based on “negligence.”
+To determine who is responsible for a Colorado vehicle collision, most cases are based on “negligence.”

 To prove negligence occurred, a person who is injured (the plaintiff) must prove: